Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 	•	Assess whether adding an optical sun sensor provides real benefit, or introduces unnecessary complexity.
 	•	Verify immunity to EMI transients under IEC 61000-4-4 and -4-5 conditions using this analog gating.

-For harsh environments like Nuclear, Industrial plants or Railway
+For harsh environments such as nuclear facilities, industrial plants, or railway systems

 Initial field validation should include EMI immunity testing to IEC 61000-4-6 (conducted disturbances) and thermal stress cycles per IEC 60068.
 ⸻